 asking friends and relatives who might know the location of the missing spouse; checking the post office for any forwarding address of the missing spouse; checking any other possible sources that might lead to a current address.

 In order to be eligible for a "Divorce by Publication", you must complete and submit an Affidavit of Diligent Search to the court.
 This document clearly outlines all of the actions you have taken to locate your spouse, essentially proving to the court that your spouse absolutely can't be found.

 If you actively pursue locating your spouse through the methods outlined in the Affidavit of Diligent Search, and still can't locate your spouse, then a "Divorce by Publication" is your likely method of getting a divorce.

 If the search is fruitless, or if the Petitioner cannot find the missing spouse using due diligence, or it he or she can demonstrate that the missing spouse is hiding, the Petitioner may ask the court for permission to serve process by publication.
 This means publishing a notice in a newspaper of general circulation.
 To this, the Petitioner must file:

 Utah Service by Publication is described in the URCP 4(d)(4).

-s Copyright Notice: These Utah divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+s Copyright Notice: These Utah divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.